-So the big day’s coming up fast but let’s face it, hosting Thanksgiving is no easy feat.
+The big day is coming up fast but let’s face it, hosting Thanksgiving dinner is no easy feat.
 Beyond the ruckus involved in preparing a delicious dinner for one too many guests, food safety should be the top priority.
 After all, loved ones should end the day with leftover pumpkin pie — not food poisoning.

 That’s why the researchers at Eat This, Not That! compiled a few must-follow tips for how to thaw a frozen turkey: a process that, if done incorrectly, has the potential to bring a ton of illness-causing bacteria to the holiday table.

-While there are a few different ways to thaw a bird, nearly all of them require starting the process a few days prior to Turkey Day — so the time is now, don't delay!
-Here’s how.
+While there are a few different ways to thaw a bird, nearly all of them require starting the process a few days prior to Turkey Day, so it's important to prep accordingly.

 How to thaw a Thanksgiving turkey

-Don't thaw a turkey on the counter where it can become a nesting area for nasty bacteria — or your cat’s midnight snack.
+Don't thaw a turkey on the kitchen countertop where it can become a nesting area for nasty bacteria — or your cat’s midnight snack.
 Instead, use the fridge.

-But before it's popped in there, lay it on a rimmed tray, which will catch any leaks.
-Place it breast side up (the plumpest area in between the wings) and wrap it tightly with palstic wrap.
+Before it's popped in there, lay it on a rimmed tray, which will catch any leaks.
+Place it breast side up (the plumpest area in between the wings) and wrap it tightly with plastic wrap.

-When thawing a turkey in the refrigerator, allow 24 hours of defrosting time for every 4 to 5 pounds of bird, according to the Department of Agriculture.
-So if the turkey weighs 4 to 12 pounds, plan for it to defrost in the fridge for one to three days.
+When thawing a turkey in the refrigerator, allow 24 hours of defrosting time for every 4 to 5 pounds of bird, according to the U.S. Department of Agriculture.
+So, if the turkey weighs 4 to 12 pounds, plan for it to defrost in the fridge for one to three days.
 If it’s 12 to 16 pounds, make sure it's placed in the fridge three to four days before the holiday arrives.